The BEST Limoncello Whiskey Sour Cocktail Recipe

 Add your favorite bourbon whiskey to the cocktail shaker, followed by a few splashes of orange bitters.

 Then shake your cocktail well in the shaker.
-Pour over ice in each glass until filled half way.
-Then top with ginger beer and a garnish!
+Strain over ice in each glass until filled halfway.
+Top with ginger beer, garnish, and take a sip.

 Substitutions

 This FIVE ingredient recipe makes substitutions SUPER easy!
-You can make this recipe with ingredients that you have around your home.
+You can make this recipe using ingredients you likely have at home.
 Here are my substitution suggestions:

-- Ginger beer - if you do not have ginger beer, feel free to use: ginger ale, seltzer water, club soda, orange flavored sparkling water!
+• Ginger beer – if you do not have ginger beer, feel free to use: ginger ale, seltzer water, club soda water, or orange flavored sparkling water!

-- Limoncello - if you do not have limoncello on hand, feel free to substitute with equal parts freshly squeezed lemon juice!
+• Limoncello – if you do not have limoncello on hand, feel free to substitute with equal parts fresh lemon juice or lime juice!

 Variations

-This recipe is easily customizable with multiple variations of alcohol, mocktail, and flavor suggestions:
+This recipe is easily customizable with multiple variations of alcohol, mocktails, and flavor suggestions:

-- Mocktail - for a mocktail version, feel free to omit the whiskey and substitute with extra ginger beer!
+• Mocktail – for a mocktail version, feel free to omit the whiskey and substitute it with extra ginger beer!
 Then substitute the limoncello for freshly squeezed lemon juice.
-Don't forget to omit the bitters as well.
+Don’t forget to omit the bitters as well.

 Equipment